Sex should last longer than two minutes.

 And this is what I really want to stress today!

 When we have no language to talk about sex, then the only way we know what sex is supposed to be like is through our own personal experience.
 So if you’re a man getting married, and you have intercourse, and it feels really good, and it’s over in two minutes, you likely think, “that’s what’s supposed to happen if sex feels good!”
 So when your wife doesn’t find sex satisfying, well, then there must be something wrong with her.
-Because if sex feels good, it should end quickly.
+Because if sex feels good, shouldn’t it end quickly?

 And because men’s sexual response is often quite obvious and relatively simple to achieve, then men’s experience of sex tends to be taken as “the standard”, and women are somehow supposed to catch up.
 I’ve written before about why women’s sexual pleasure matters, but in fact, we aren’t really taught that women don’t respond to sex in the same way, and do need more foreplay and do need more TIME.